-The nurses in our district have gotten together with our local Pediatrician and have gathered information from the American Academy of Pediatrics to come up with a few guidelines to help keep kids in school this year.
+The nurses in our district have gotten together with our local Pediatrician and have gathered information from the American Academy of Pediatrics to come up with a few guidelines to help keep kids in school.

-A few big changes are lice, pink eye, fever, vomiting and diarrhea:
+A few big changes are lice, and pink eye:

 Lice: If a student has lice, the nurse will call and let that parent know about situation.
 The student DOES NOT need to be sent home. “ Most cases of head lice are acquired outside of school.
 The AAP continues to recommend that a healthy child should not be restricted from attending school because of head lice or nits (eggs).
 Pediatricians are encouraged to educate schools and communities that no-nit policies are unjust and should be abandoned.
 Children can finish the school day, be treated and return to school.”
 American Academy of Pediatrics

 Pink eye or conjunctivitis: We no longer will be sending student’s home with pink eye.
 Parents will be notified of student having pink eye and again you may choose to pick your child up from school, but does not require being sent home. “ it is helpful to think of pinkeye like the common cold.
 Both conditions may be passed on to other children but resolve without treatment.
 We do not exclude for the common cold.
 Pinkeye generally results in less symptoms of illness than the common cold.The best method for preventing spread is good hand hygiene.”
 American Academy of Pediatrics

 Student will be excluded from school if the following occur with pink eye: